mrsguerri/ble_gatt/README.md

 # ble_gatt
-A Python application to stream characteristics via bluetooth from a Nordic NRF52DK board.
+A Python application to stream characteristics via bluetooth.
+Rough build with queues for cross-thread communication